UPstartDeveloper/explorer_buddy/README.md

 - Must have Python 3.7.4 or later
 - Must know how to work in a [Python virtual environment](https://realpython.com/python-virtual-environments-a-primer/) (Docker should work as well, I've just never used it before)
+- WARNING: Due to the use of the `sslserver` package, this project doesn't run locally with the usual `python3 manage.py runserver`.
+Please instead use the command `python3 manage.py runsslserver`, and be sure to explictly tell your browser to explicitly trust the HTTPS certificate.
+Usually, this is found in the 'Advanced' section of the browser settings (however each browser may be slightly different).

 ### How to Contribute To This Project:
 These instructions will help you get a copy of the repository up and running on your local machine.